-In addition to this, the Doxie Pit is a very sociable dog which will immediately start interacting playfully and kindly with any strangers you introduce it to.
+In addition to this, the Doxie Pit is a very sociable dog that will immediately start interacting playfully and kindly with any strangers you introduce it to.

 Nonetheless, there can be situations where your dog gets aggressive and starts barking, snaring, baring its teeth, or even biting someone.

-One of the most likeliest causes of this is clashes with other dogs.
+One of the likeliest causes of this is clashes with other dogs.

 This dog breed inherits its parent breeds’ aggression when it comes to other animals and may not take well to associating with other dogs especially.